Nancy Van Elsacker Louisnord

 President, TOPdesk USA

-According to a report by SDI and TOPdesk, 90 per cent of organizations have more than one service desk and 55 per cent are planning for shared service management.
+According to the Service Desk Institute (SDI), 90 per cent of organizations have more than one service desk and 55 per cent are planning for shared service management.
 There are a lot of things to consider when moving toward a true shared service management as you do not want to get into the pitfall of creating integration spaghetti.
 Think big, start small is a good takeaway to consider.

 In a perfect world, we instruct end users to reach out to us when they have a problem and want to report an incident about it.
 The reality is that 62 per cent of respondents have 3 per cent of misplaced calls and 10 per cent even have 12 per cent of misplaced calls.
 Partly this is because of the change in technology.
 It is because of the “Google effect”: People are used to the fact that they don’t have to remember things because they can just find it online.
 Next to that, on the operator side it is not always clear who has the ownership of some issues or tasks.
 For example, contracts for smartphones are usually managed by the facilities department, whereas technical issues with the phone are dealt with by IT.